nrwl/nx-workshop/README.md

 We're going to be using [Nx](https://nx.dev/) and some its plugins to accelerate the development of this app.

-Some of things you'll learn:
+Some of the things you'll learn:

 - Generating a pristine Nx workspace
 - Generating frontend Angular apps and backend APIs inside your workspace, with pre-configured proxies